Port Arthur, Tasmania

 The London Metropolitan Archives

 On 15th February 2017, myself and representatives of the Digital Panopticon team had a meeting with the London Metropolitan Archives (LMA) about an upcoming Digital Panopticon themed exhibition to be held at the LMA.
-The exhibition will tell stories of people convicted […]
+The exhibition will tell […]

 Our conference to mark the completion of the Digital Panopticon project will be held on 13-15 September 2017, St George’s Hall, Liverpool, UK.